mugdha-adhav/quickstart-sample-csi-driver/README.md

 1. Register the Node and Identity components using csi library like `csi.RegisterIdentityServer(serverOptions, driverOptions)`.
 1. Logic for mount and unmount volume operations goes in NodePublishVolume() and NodeUnpublishVolume() functions.
 1. Docs for [Configuring and Deploying](./docs/configure-and-deploy.md) your application explains how to setup and get your app running.
+1. After the deployment completes, you may verify if your driver is functional by following [verification docs](./docs/verify.md)

 ## ToDo
 ### Create a directory on the host and mount it.